alan-turing-institute/scivision/docs/model_repository_template.md

 )
 ```

 In scivision, once your model(s) have been included in the scivision catalog, pip installability gives users the option to use the `load_pretrained_model` function for easy use of your model code.
-See the [API docs](https://scivision.readthedocs.io/en/latest/api.html) for details.
+See the :ref:`api-docs` docs for details.

 .. _additional: